census-instrumentation/opencensus-specs/stats/Record.md

 ## Recording Stats

 Users should record Measurements against a context, either an explicit context or the implicit current context.
 Tags from the context are recorded with the Measurements if they are any.
+When recording against an explicit context, implmentations should allow users to add extra tags, and those tags should not be added to current context..

 Note that there is no implicit recording for exemplars.
 If you want to record a `Measurement` against an exemplar, you have to explicitly pass a string-string map.